Iced latte in Quebec City: the art of summer coffee at Carrera Café

-When the sun arrives in Petit-Champlain, the Carrera barista brings out the tall glasses, crushed ice, and the best espresso in town.
+When the sun arrives at Petit-Champlain, the Carrera barista brings out the tall glasses, crushed ice, and the best espresso in town.
 It's iced latte season.

-There's iced coffee and then there's iced coffee.
+There is iced coffee and iced coffee.
 The first is a cooled espresso poured over ice cubes.
 The second is a work of art: choice of milk, espresso temperature, pouring order, ice quality, precise ratio.
 At Carrera Café, we prefer the second.

-The Carrera barista crafts each iced latte like a track engineer.
+The Carrera barista treats each iced latte like a track engineer.
 Nothing is left to chance: grace is in the details.

-The espresso is poured hot over ice to create a thermal shock that releases the aromas.
-The milk is poured last, very cold, to create a visual gradient that is as beautiful as it is effective.
+The espresso is poured hot over the ice to create a thermal shock that releases the aromas.
+The milk is poured last, very cold, to create a visual gradient as beautiful as it is effective.
 The result: a two-layer iced latte unlike any other.

 The Grand Prix Iced Latte